learningworks/moodle-local_ws_enrolcohort/README.md

      "data": []
  }`

-Here are some example responses to the webservice function add_instance().
+Here are some example JSON responses to the webservice function add_instance().

  `{